So after spending 18 fantastic years in the UK I have returned to Ireland.

-After making my ceramics for over 12 years as a London-based ceramic artist I moved to the seaside town of Whitstable in Kent.
+I made my ceramics for over 12 years as a London-based ceramic artist before moving to the beautiful seaside town of Whitstable in Kent for 3 years.
 Over this time the pieces have evolved & transformed whilst keeping the essence of the original forms.
 Ceramics should evoke the desire to look and, if not more so, to touch.

 Predominantly I use two different clays – porcelain & white earthenware.
 These collections focus on simple forms of cylinders, bowls and eggs shapes.